IIHF World Ranking: Men's rankings

 Russia and Belarus were expelled from competing in all World Championships since 2022 because of their invasion of Ukraine.
 They were, however, granted the points of the positions they would have been seeded based on their 2021 ranking: in 2022, Russia in third place received 1120 points, and Belarus in 14th place received 860 points.
 Several nations withdrew from the 2022 World Championships over COVID-19 concerns.
 These nations similarly received the points of the positions they would have been seeded within their respective tournaments: Australia as second place in IIA received 560 points, New Zealand as third place in IIB received 440 points, North Korea as first place in IIIA received 360 points, Hong Kong as second place in IIIB received 220 points, and the Philippines as fourth place in IV received 100 points.

-The following table lists the full breakdown of ranking following the 2024 Men's Ice Hockey World Championships and the calculations of the rankings during the 2025 Men's Ice Hockey World Championships.
+The following table lists the full breakdown of ranking following the 2026 Men's Ice Hockey World Championships.
 Scores in italics represent minimum possible scores for unfinished tournaments.
 All tournament's points have their full value displayed, while the ranking is calculated by adding the current year's tournament points to the depreciated previous three years' tournament points as explained above.
 The depreciated percentages are shown in the column headings, first for the current total, then for the new total.
 The "Total" columns are the sums of the current tournament points and the depreciated values for past tournaments.
 The "+/–" columns indicate the increase or decrease in ranking since the last tournament.
 A dash in a tournament column indicates that the country did not participate.